spatelsuy/C_Plus_Plus/FAQ_CPlusPlus.md

 Can you convert a class type to built-in type?
 Is it always possible to convert base class pointer to derived class pointer and vice versa?
 For virtual base class, reinterpret_cast is needed?

 ## ✅ 8.
-Templates and Generic Programming
-What is template?
-What is template class?
-What is template function?
-## ✅ 9.
 Language Features & Comparisons
 Difference between C++ and C?
 What is the calling convention of C++ class member function?
 How many calling conventions are used in C and C++?